 - If you are at high risk of influenza associated complications, you should not be the designated caretaker, if possible.

 - If you are in a high risk group for complications from influenza, you should attempt to avoid close contact (within 6 feet) with household members who are sick with influenza.
 Designate a person who is not at high risk of flu associated complications as the primary caretaker of household members who are sick with influenza, if at all possible.
 If close contact with a sick individual is unavoidable, consider wearing a facemask or respirator, if available and tolerable.
-For more information, visit the Interim Recommendations for Facemask and Respirator Use Web site.
+If close contact with a sick individual is unavoidable, wear a facemask,

 - Monitor yourself and household members for flu symptoms.